 Obviously, it's still very early in the iPhone 16's production timeline for any of these rumors to be particularly reliable.
 But the fact they're leaking out already is nonetheless interesting.

-New cameras with bigger zoom (and on more phones), a larger frame, an upgraded display, plus the usual annual power and performance enhancements, would all make for worthwhile upgrades over even what we expect for the iPhone 15.
+New cameras with bigger zoom (and on more phones), a larger frame, an upgraded display, plus the usual annual power and performance enhancements, would all be a step up from what the iPhone 15 delivered — and those devices dominate the upper echelons of our best iPhone rankings.
 Plus there's the tantalizing prospect of what an Ultra iPhone could bring that the current Pro models don't provide.

-But right now it's premature to say if it's really worth waiting for over the iPhone 15, or even the current iPhone 14.
+But right now it's premature to say if it's really worth skipping any of the iPhone 15 models in order to wait for what the fall will deliver.
 All we can do is wait and see what more rumors tell us, and then slowly piece together the information up until September 2024.